 What is global warming?

 The sun’s light passes through the atmosphere and most of it is absorbed by Earth’s surface, with excess heat radiating from the surface back towards space.
-Greenhouse gases in the atmosphere act as a blanket and trap the excess heat.
-The gases are thus prevented from escaping, and surface temperatures are raised as a result.
-The higher the concentration of greenhouse gases, the greater this “greenhouse effect” works to trap heat around the planet contributing to an overall increase in temperatures known as global warming.
+Greenhouse gasses in the atmosphere act as a blanket and trap the excess heat.
+The gasses are thus prevented from escaping, and surface temperatures are raised as a result.
+The higher the concentration of greenhouse gasses, the greater this “greenhouse effect” works to trap heat around the planet contributing to an overall increase in temperatures known as global warming.

 How are global warming and climate change linked?